Discover Vrtba Garden: Your Local’s Guide to Prague’s Best-Kept Secret (2026)

 The garden is laid out in several layers – terraces and there are few hidden areas, so don’t rush and take your time exploring the garden.

-There is a viewing platform at the top of the garden, where you can see the whole Prague centre below you and Prague Castle hill on your left.
+There is a viewing platform at the top of the garden, where you can see the whole Prague centre below you and Prague Castle Hill on your left.

 Location

-How to get there
+How to get to Vrtba Garden

 Entrance Fee